android-la64/rust/src/tools/miri/README.md

   not support networking.
 System API support varies between targets; if you run on Windows it is a good idea to use `--target x86_64-unknown-linux-gnu` to get better support.
-* Weak memory emulation may produce weak behaivours unobservable by compiled programs running on real hardware when `SeqCst` fences are used, and it cannot produce all behaviors possibly observable on real hardware.
+* Weak memory emulation may [produce weak behaviours](https://github.com/rust-lang/miri/issues/2301) unobservable by compiled programs running on real hardware when `SeqCst` fences are used, and it cannot produce all behaviors possibly observable on real hardware.

 [rust]: https://www.rust-lang.org/
 [mir]: https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md